About Persephone

 Capacity to scan whole genomes – Currently, many genetic tests consist of a panel of one or a few genes.
 Whole genome sequencing is demonstrating that while there are a few mutations that are common to particular diseases, there are many mutations that are unique to individuals.
 Just as radiologists are necessary to interpret the subtle differences and indicators in X-ray or MRI data, it is likely that clinical geneticists will need tools to interpret whole genomes and their individual differences, not just panels of a few genes.
 As new genetic discoveries are made, Persephone enables the rapid identification of afflicted individuals without having to rescan whole genomes.

 Intuitive user interface – Persephone’s easy-to-use, intuitive interface allows non-expert users to utilize familiar point-and-click, drag-and-drop, cut-and-paste, and zoom functions to explore and compare genetic information.
 To enable better interpretation, Persephone organizes genetic information for easy visualization, search, filtering, and comparison.
+Persephone’s high-performance graphics provides a smooth, animated genome visualization.

 If you would like to try the web version, please follow this link.
 A quick-start guide is available here.